 According to the South African Institute of Race Relations, the life expectancy in 2009 was 71 years for a white South African and 48 years for a black South African.

-After the 2009 general elections, President Jacob Zuma appointed Aaron Motsoaledi as the health minister and committed his government to increasing funding for and widening the scope of HIV treatment.
+After the 2009 general elections, President Jacob Zuma appointed Aaron Motsoaledi as the health minister.
+He committed his government to increasing funding for and widening the scope of HIV treatment.

-In 2010, Durban surfer Jordy Smith won the Billabong J-Bay Open.
+In 2010, Durban surfer Jordy Smith won the Billabong J-Bay Open, making him the highest-ranked surfer in the world.

 In 2011, South Africa published its first national climate change report.